Environmental Lawyers for Residents of New Jersey Exposed to Benzene

 Benzene Exposure Can Be Harmful to Your Health and is Known to Cause Cancer

 Benzene has been classified as a “known human carcinogen” for every route of exposure, meaning that the United States Environmental Protection Agency believes that there is sufficient scientific evidence that links certain cancers to benzene exposure by ingestion (swallowing), inhalation (breathing), or skin absorption (touching).
 Leukemia, a cancer of white blood cell tissue, has been linked to benzene exposure.
 Cancer is not the only concern for those exposed to benzene.
 Short-term exposure to benzene may cause eye, skin and respiratory irritation.
 It may also cause headaches, drowsiness, and dizziness.
 More long-term, chronic exposure to benzene can cause blood diseases (including aplastic anemia), excessive bleeding, and immune system damage.
 Women exposed to benzene may also risk the development of reproductive diseases, and benzene exposure during pregnancy may have adverse effects on fetal development.

 Contact the Toxic Injury Lawyers to Recover Damages for Exposure to Benzene

 Has the release of a hazardous substance or a pollutant in the air, water, or soil, made you ill?
 Are you concerned about the discovery of benzene contamination on your property, in your water supply, or in your community?
 If so, you may need legal assistance from environmental lawyers with experience fighting for victims of benzene and other hazardous chemical exposure.
 The Toxic Injury Lawyers can help ensure the protection and safety of your loved ones and property.
-Call us toll free at 855.99.TOXIC or submit your case inquiry here.
+Call us toll free at 732.355.1311 or submit your case inquiry here.